WP-Cassify/wp-cassify-develop/readme.txt

 == Changelog ==

+= 1.8.0 =
+* Bug fix on service url with querystring parameter.

 = 1.7.9 =
 * Detect if user has already authenticated by CAS from your public pages and perform auto-login.
 Include this in your index.php or in another template file inside your theme (It use CAS gateway mode) :